the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 Be ready to analyze a business problem and break it down into the required systems.
 And then be ready to deep dive into each system component.

+The focus is still quite prominently on **GenAI**, so understand LLMs, RAG, prompting best practices, and hallucination mitigation, guardrails, and evaluation.
+Understand the basics of how text gets processed, from tokenization, to embeddings (more on this below), to context windows.
+Know what **context engineering** means, why it's _so hot right now_, and how to do it well.
+I further suggest reading up on specific, more cutting edge techniques like RLHF, LoRA, and whatever paper came out last week making its rounds in the AI-verse.

-Understand global vs federated learning, and the deep tension of "how do I tailor things per customer?" vs "how do I ensure data privacy + security is completely respected?"
+Understand global vs local (per-customer / tenant-specific / federated) learning, and the deep tension of "how do I tailor things per customer?" vs "how do I keep things simple, and ensure data privacy + security is completely respected?"
 Auxiliary to this is how to intelligently partition and serve per-customer models.

-The focus is still quite prominently on **GenAI**, so understand RAG, LLM fine-tuning, prompting best practices, hallucination mitigation.
-Understand the very basics like tokenization, embeddings (more on this below), and hyperparameter tuning.
-I suggest reading up on specific, more cutting edge techniques like RLHF, LoRA, and whatever paper came out last week making its rounds in the AI-verse.

-Understand how quantization, distillation, model pruning, and other tricks help you
+Understand how quantization, distillation, model pruning, and other tricks help you obtain **production-ready models**.
+And know how to work with your production models, whether it's upgrading to new versions, [QA-ing the results]({% post_url 2025-05-19-the-case-for-qa-endpoints %}), or monitoring for issues like drift.

+### Embeddings and retrieval

+Effective retrieval drives the core of good AI / agentic systems, from tool selection to knowledge lookup to really any decision-making that requires more than if-statements.

+And make no mistake: this isn't a new paradigm.
+In fact, ML-based retrieval has been around for quite some time.

+I've been building retrieval methods for semantic search and adjacent techniques for the better part of the last decade, and many others have been doing so for a lot longer.

+Modern generative LLMs let us turbo-charge how retrieved results are used and surfaced, but without good retrieval, you don't have good AI.

+All in all, **embeddings are the secret sauce of modern AI**.

+This not agentic retrieval (which gets the spotlight these days), but also for clustering, recommendation, fine-tuning, context compression, and so many other applications.

+You should prioritize understanding why embeddings are powerful at a very deep level.
+You should be able to rely on embeddings as a representation of data, allowing you to use distance and similarity to solve real-world problems in a shockingly clean mathematical formulation.
+And know how to put this into practice with robust embedding creation pipelines and performant vector databases.

+The most interesting problems I encountered during my job search involved leveraging embeddings for problems involving multi-layer, not-necessarily-tabular data relationships.
+I challenge you to pursue this topic with curiosity, as I think it can be a real game-changer for many companies facing these deep, messy problems, and can be handled with surprising elegance.

+### Agent Architecture

+TODO

+### Evaluation

+Evaluating AI features, especially agentic ones, was a topic brought up in every single interview.

+You might be familiar with my [pre-existing thoughts]({% post_url 2025-06-17-the-3t-framework-for-evals %}) here, and so I won't repeat myself too much.

+But I will say I was able to lean on the **3T framework** for _every single_ interview.
+Regardless of problem domain or agentic application.
+(And yes, agents were discussed for every interview, even if the role wasn't totally agent-focused, per se.)

+As for more traditional ML evaluation, be sure to know your metrics, from [classification](https://en.wikipedia.org/wiki/Evaluation_of_binary_classifiers) to [retrieval](https://en.wikipedia.org/wiki/Evaluation_measures_(information_retrieval)).

+### Model selection / tradeoffs

+Thinking through model selection and the corresponding tradeoffs is classic ML Engineering.
+In fact, it is one of my favorite areas to discuss when conducting an interview myself, and I was heartened to see others leaning on it (and quite heavily).

+Be prepared to give a verbal thesis on simplicity vs accuracy, and especially specific considerations regarding quality, latency, interpretability, cost, etc.

+This is especially nuanced in the age of generative LLMs which come with their own slew of considerations.

 ### Error handling
 How can you handle error situations?